TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe10_item_simple/README.md

 1. you've misspelled it
 1. the upper/lower case doesn't match
-1. you've forgotten the resource domain, eg `blockmodel` instead of `minecraftbyexample:blockmodel`
+1. you've forgotten the resource domain, eg `item/mbe10_item_simple_icon` instead of 'minecraftbyexample:item/mbe10_item_simple_icon`
 1. the folder structure of your assets folders is incorrect

+Rule of thumb:
+If the item in your hand is a big purple-and-black cube, then your item model was not found or is missing (`resources\assets\minecraftbyexample\models\item\`).
+Check the console for an error message that tells you where Forge is expecting to find your item model.
+If the item in your hand is the right shape but is purple and black, then your item model is right but the texture file wasn't found.
+No console error message appears in this case.